winglang/wing/.github/ISSUE_TEMPLATE/spec-issue-template.md

 ---
-name: Spec issue template
+name: Language design issue
-about: Issue template for language spec issues
+about: Issue in the Wing language specification
 title: ''
 labels: spec
 assignees: ''